AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-modular-structure.md

 - Encrypted storage of verified data
 - Consent tracking and enforcement
-- Data retrieval for authorized requests
+- Data retrieval for authorised requests
 - Audit logging and compliance
 - Data retention and deletion